 After re-applying my lipstick a second time and double-checking the view from my phone’s video camera, I was ready.
 Although I’d done half a dozen of these videos over the past few months to promote my new pole fitness classes at the local dance studio, I still got nervous every time.
 But social media brought in business.
 The only way to get over the nerves was to do the thing, so I wiped my palms against my shorts, adjusted my top one more time, and took a deep breath.

 Finally, I hit “record” and moved into position.
 “Hey, everyone, I’m Mel from Push and Pole Fitness.
 I’m going to do one of my favorite short routines to give you a hint of what we do.
 If you like what you see, come on down to my studio on Central Ave.
 We’ve got classes five nights a week.
 The number’s in my bio.
 And don’t forget to follow me for more videos.
-I put out new tutorials each week, so you can learn to do pole at home if you can’t make it to a studio.”
+I put out new tutorials each week, so you can practice at home between classes.”

 Gripping the cold metal bar with one hand, I walked in a circle, then spun around, flashing a smile at the camera.
 “Don’t worry.
 This isn’t first class stuff.
 Just a taste of what you can achieve one day if you put your mind to it.”